raffaella-rossini/raffaella-rossini.github.io/content/blog/20221207_altitude-attendees.md

 We planned on purpose the departure day on a Friday, when we usually only work half a day.
 The vast majority of people took their flight back in the morning, after having enjoyed the last dinner all together with no hurry, while some teams decided to extend their stay (covering for the cost out of their pockets) to spend more time together outside work.

 ## Open Space
 The theme we defined for the Open Space was 'Sustainable Growth', and it was wide enough to welcome contributions from everyone.
-People could present about something, or have a conversation around a problem or an idea, or do something hands-on.
+People could present about something, or have a conversation around a problem or an idea, or do something hands-on.<br>
-We ended up with **50 breakout sessions** happening throughout the day in the six meeting rooms that we had booked (but we also used other public spaces at the venue), covering product and tech topics, but also cultural ones.
+We ended up with **50 breakout sessions** happening throughout the day in the six meeting rooms that we had booked (but we also used other public spaces at the venue), covering product and tech topics, but also cultural ones.<br>
 Everyone of us was **free to join the sessions that we deemed more relevant**, and also to **leave** and switch session in case we felt we were neither contributing nor learning.

 In between two breakout sessions a manager who was a bit sceptical about 400 people doing *“this Open Space thing”* commented: *“It’s amazing to see everybody doing their own thing!
-Who thought they could behave like adults?!”*
+Who thought they could behave like adults?!”*<br>
 He was really happy, and the second part of the sentence was genuinely sarcastic…but, but…it is true that sometimes in our 'corporate lives' managers seem to forget that they hired fully formed adults, who are intrinsically motivated and care about doing a good job (well, this is how I see it), and they feel better when they feel 100% in control, which is something that cannot happen in the Open Space.

-For the vast majority of the attendees this was their first Open Space, and when during the wrap up of the Camp we asked through Sli.do (more on this in a moment) for their *Tips, Tops, and Thanks*, the biggest ‘Top’ on the word cloud was undoubtedly ‘Open Space’.
+For the vast majority of the attendees this was their first Open Space, and when during the wrap up of the Camp we asked through Sli.do (more on this in a moment) for their *Tips, Tops, and Thanks*, the biggest ‘Top’ on the word cloud was undoubtedly ‘Open Space’.<br>
 Why?
 Well, the way I see it, because it’s a format that:

 - gives everybody the opportunity to **share their knowledge and experience**, to have their voice heard